 A primary goal of making explicit the departmental grievance procedure is to allow students to first resolve complaints informally and confidentially with the intention of avoiding a formal grievance through the University when appropriate.
 However, these guidelines are not intended to supersede policies defined by the University.
-UNM's policies regarding student grievances are published in the Pathfinder under "Student Grievance Procedures" and specific guidelines for graduate students can be found under "Graduate Student Grievance Procedures."
+UNM's policies regarding graduate student grievances are published in the Pathfinder under "Graduate Student Grievance Procedures".